PAPIsdotio/latam-2018/sponsorship-agreement.md

 ## Article 3.
 Terms of Payment

+Payment shall be made by credit card on the Form.
+(Please email [sponsoring@papis.io](mailto:sponsoring@papis.io) to request to pay via bank transfer or to submit payment to our local partner for a Brazilian invoice.)

+Remarks:

-An invoice will be sent in Euros and it will specify the corresponding amount in USD in the payment conditions.
-The amount in Euros will be determined from the exchange rate given by xe.com at the time of creation of the invoice.
+* For payment to our European bank an invoice will be sent in Euros and it will specify the corresponding amount in Brazilian Reais in the payment conditions.

-Payment options:

-- A discount of $500 will be given for payments made by credit card on the Form.
-- Payment can also be sent by eletronic bank transfer, which should include the invoice number in reference.
-  - Bank details are:
-    - IBAN: FR76 1333 5003 0108 0015 6404 918
-    - BIC: CEPAFRPP333
-    - Bank name: Caisse d’Epargne Aquitaine Poitou Charentes
-    - Bank address: Avenue Vignau Anglade, 33560 Carbon Blanc, France
-    - Account owner: Coop'Alpha
-  - Please send us a confirmation from your bank when the transfer has been processed.
+* For payments to our local partner an invoice will be sent directly in Brazilian Reais.
+* All exchange rates will be determined from the exchange rates given by xe.com at the time of creation of the invoice.

-All invoices should be paid prior to arrival in the exhibition.
+* All invoices should be paid prior to arrival in the exhibition.
 We will not allow build-up if a balance is outstanding.

 ## Article 4.
 Insurance